tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 date: 2017-11-22
 ---

+# Overview

 This document is a general overview of the technical pieces associate with Toronto Mesh (tomesh).
 It is intended for those trying to learn more about tomesh, presenting at a high level the pieces that we hope one day will fit together into a community mesh network, and the current statuses on these initiatives.

-# Overview

-![Nodes](../images/20171122_tomesh-tech-status-update.jpg?raw=true)

 A **node** is a bundle of free and open-source software running on off-the-shelf and reproducible low-cost hardware.
 These nodes, each one owned and operated by a user who **peers** with neighbouring nodes, form the **mesh network**.
 This network is analogous to our often privately-owned last-mile networks, except it is maintained by the community of users.
 We use the network for private and secure communication, including real-time use cases (e.g. instant messaging, voice and video chats) and hosting persistent services (e.g. a blog, a web application, peer-to-peer services).

+![Nodes](../images/20171122_tomesh-tech-status-update.jpg?raw=true)

 # Design Goals

  * protocol-level guarantees of private and secure communication among nodes
  * protocol-level guarantees that ownership of the network never becomes centralized
  * resilient operations without central points of failure
- * easily deployable and self-maintainable in other regions (distribution of knowledge and accessible support channel are key considerations that affect technical roadmap)
+ * easily deployable and self-maintainable in other regions, not just Toronto (distribution of knowledge and accessible support channel are key considerations that affect technical roadmap)
  * eventually have low-cost fast Internet access over the mesh network by a provider of the user's choosing

 # Hardware